Baja California and the Sea of Cortez

 Price includes: Overnight hotel accommodation in San Diego in rooms with private facilities, Travel and accommodation aboard the Spirit of Adventure, an 88-foot long, U.S registered boat, air-conditioned with mostly twin (two triple) cabins.
-Cabins are small (for sleeping and changing), with limited storage space only.
+Cabins are small (for sleeping and changing in only, note some have upper & lower berths) with limited storage space only.
 There is a spacious salon for relaxing, socialising and eating.
 Four toilets and three hot freshwater showers.
 Three sturdy long Mexican pangas operated by local fishermen are used for close encounters with Gray Whales in San Ignacio Lagoon (the Spirit of Adventure’s skiffs are used at all other times).
 All meals aboard the Spirit of Adventure, luggage transfer from San Diego hotel to vessel, (for participants themselves, it is a 10 minute walk), transfer to Cabo airport post-voyage, services of leaders, shore excursions as described, lagoon permits, Mexican visas, WildOceans/WildWings pre-trip information pack plus cetacean and bird checklist for use on tour.

 Price excludes: Flights to San Diego and from Cabo San Lucas (from approx. £900 return per person from the UK).
 Meals in San Diego, drinks, crew gratuities aboard vessel (we suggest $15-25 per person per day), panga boatman tips ($15-20 per person) and other items of a personal nature and travel insurance.

 Single room supplement in San Diego £69.
 Optional birding excursion in San Diego, March 26th £95.

 WildOceans Baja California: selected previous trip sightings:

 Peruvian (Pygmy) Beaked Whale